 In 1731, the Italian, Giorgio Amarelli discovered a way to process the juice from the liquorice root and make sweets.
 So, no- liquorice is not actually Dutch, even though the Netherlands produces the most liquorice in the EU, and eats the most in the world- it is actually an Italian invention and grows in warm countries.

 Liquorice was first sold as a medicine to help those dealing with upset stomachs and coughs, but it quickly became a treat for sweet tooths, and it’s no wonder, as the natural sweetener found in liquorice-root extract is 50 times sweeter than sugar.
 The usage might have changed but Amarelli liquorice is still being made according to the original recipe.

-And the Dutch are crazy for it, eating on average 2 kilos per person per year.
+The Dutch are crazy for liquorice, eating on average two kilos per person per year.
 That’s around 32.000.000 kilos per year!

 - Soft and sweet